 We started with 100 of the most popular interior design styles and we’ll add more to the list over time.
 Each style is explained through a topline description, identification of specific features, examples of signature furniture and lighting pieces, and a photo depicting certain aspects of the home decor style.
 Feel free to use this list of common design styles as a starting point for your decorating project, and let us know how we can improve it.
 This resource, like style itself, is always evolving.

-Much like abstract art, abstract home design focuses on unique architectural elements, such as asymmetrical doorways and home furnishings.
+Much like expressionist abstract art, abstract home design focuses on unique architectural elements, such as asymmetrical doorways and home furnishings.
 It’s similar to modern or contemporary design in that it utilizes clean lines, though abstract style also incorporates chaotic aspects to offer a fresh and unique perspective.
 This type of interior design lends itself to bold colors, such as yellows, blues and oranges.
 Black is used as a contrasting element to create a striking statement.
 Tables, chairs and sofas have clean lines, but much like the entirety of the abstract style, these furniture pieces are asymmetrical.
 Lighting also features simple lines and borrows from a modern aesthetic.
 You might see a geometric diamond-shaped pendant that casts abstract lighting throughout the interior.

 This early American style combines characteristics from traditional and rustic home design, while incorporating historically inspired elements.
 The aesthetic draws on styles and trends from the 1600s to the 1800s, and often contains subdued, muted colors, and vintage finishes like oil-rubbed bronze.
 Fabrics and wallpaper feature a toile design, which was popular during the colonial era.
 Furniture is handmade and inspired by the early American frontier.
 Each table and chair goes through a custom-made process in which intricate carvings and design elements like flourishes are imprinted.
 Woods typically used to construct furniture includes maple, elm, hickory and cherry.
 Brass knobs and handles are added to cabinets, drawers and armoires for an added touch of sophistication.
 Handcrafted brass and copper lanterns, chandeliers and wall sconces give an old world feel to American Colonial interiors.

 Arabian home design exudes luxury and elegance by combining lush materials, bold colors like turquoise, and ornate patterns.
-Mixing and matching various textures and materials such as metal light fixtures, velvet couches, wood tables and glass decor, produces a charming and enticing effect.
+Mixing and matching various textures and materials such as metal light fixtures, velvet couches, wood tables and glass decor, produces a charming and enticing effect in sitting rooms or bedrooms.
 Mosaic patterns are frequently implemented into area rugs, curtains and wallpaper to create a decorative appearance.
 Neutrals are the base of Arabian interiors, and ornate colors like gold, silver, turquoise, pink and bronze add personality and whimsy to the space.
 Set the mood with hanging metallic pendants engraved with an intricate pattern to cast a beautiful pattern onto the walls.
 Chairs and sofas are upholstered with luxurious materials like silk and velvet.
 Wood pieces like tables and cabinets are intricately detailed to provide a regal appearance.